SandipSeal/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :806.00   Max.   :2012-11-29   Max.   :2355.0
 ```

+## What is mean total number of steps taken per day?

 We first Calculate the total number of steps taken per day and create histogram and bar-plot for the total number of steps taken each day